Xbox 360 technical specifications: Networking

-All versions of the Xbox 360 come with a built-in 10 to 100Mbit/s wired Ethernet network adapter.
+All versions of the Xbox 360 come with a built-in 10 to 100 Mbit/s wired Ethernet network adapter.
 The "Xbox 360 Wireless Adapter" (identifiable as white with one antenna) connects via a USB port and adds support for 802.11a and 802.11b/g Wi-Fi.
 This was replaced by the "Wireless N Adapter" (black with two antennas), which added support for 802.11n on both the 2.4 GHz and 5 GHz bands.
 The original Xbox 360 model features a pair of notches on the rear of the console, above the USB socket, to which the adapter can be attached.
 Alternatively, a pair of fold-out feet on the adapter can be used to stand it up separately.

 The Xbox 360 S and Xbox 360 E consoles feature built-in support for 802.11b/g/n but on the 2.4 GHz band only.
 The Wireless and Wireless N Adapters can be used on these models to add support for the 5 GHz band (albeit the former losing support for 802.11n over 2.4 GHz) and will, in some cases, offer "... better range and bandwidth compared with the internal wireless feature ..."
 If this adapter is connected, the internal wireless adapter is disabled.
 The S and E models lack the notches for the adapter.